elasticscale/techtalk-resources/talk/talk.md

    2. An ECS service
    3. A single ECS task in a public VPC subnet (with public IP)

 > Stuck?
-See the repo for a starter template
+See the repo for a starter template but try yourself first

 ---